-Sant Antoni is an area undergoing a slow process of change, where many building were built in the early 20th century.
+Sant Antoni is a wonderful area undergoing a slow process of change,.
+Most buildings were built in the early 20th century and it follows the grid-like structure of the Eixample.
 The neighbourhood is central enough to be convenient, but just far enough away to escape the noise of the busy tourist streets.
-The vibe in Sant Antoni is relaxed, and there are many outdoor cafés making the most of this pleasant atmosphere.
+The vibe in Sant Antoni is languid and relaxed, filled with antique bookshops and outdoor cafés, making the most of the pleasant atmosphere.

-This area used to be typically working class but now it can be considered to bridge the gap between the rugged and lively Raval and the upper-class Eixample Esquerra.
-So, the people living here are generally working-to-middle class Catalans, and there tends to be few tourists.
+This area used to be rather working-class but now is considered to bridge the gap between the rugged and lively Raval and the upper-class Eixample Esquerra.
+Thus, the inhabitants tend to be working-to-middle class Catalans, with few tourists.

 Unique & Different